Consider this phrase: “If you ain’t Dutch, you ain’t much…”

 Please, don’t switch off, but please read on.
 Now ask yourself: is this funny or not?
 Chances are that it was, or it was not.
 In other words, it depends.
 On what?
-On your culture.
-Your cultural background determines what you consider as funny or not funny.
+In your culture.
+Your cultural background determines what you consider funny or not funny.
+Let me explain.

 I’m curious to hear your opinion or examples of possibly Culturally neutral examples.
 I haven’t found them yet…

 Get a Taste of How Chris Presents, Watch his TEDx Talk

 European Office (Paris) Whatsapp: +32476524957

 The Americas (USA; Atlanta, GA; también en Español): +1 678 301 8369